AdobeDocs/target-learn.en/help/mobile-v4/add-requests.md

 ## Clearing Prefetched Locations from Cache

 There may be situations where prefetched locations need to be cleared during a session.
 For example, when a booking occurs, it makes sense to clear the cached locations since the user is now "engaged" and understands the booking process.
 If they book another trip during their session, they won't need the original locations on the home screen and search results screen to guide their booking.
-It would make more sense to clear the locations from cache and prefetch new locations for perhaps a discounted second booking or another relevant scenario.
+It would make more sense to clear the locations from the cache and prefetch new offers for perhaps a discounted second booking or another relevant scenario.
 Logic could be added to the home screen and search results screen to prefetch new locations if a booking has taken place during the session.

 For this example, we'll just clear prefetched locations for the session when a booking takes place.
 This is done by calling the Target.clearPrefetchCache() function.
 Set the function inside the targetLoadRequest() function as shown below: